skip to navigation skip to content

 Now Today

-Using the Ensembl Genome Browser (ONLINE LIVE TRAINING) [Places] 09:30 - 17:30 Bioinformatics Training Facility - Online LIVE Training
+Introduction to the Unix command line (ONLINE LIVE TRAINING) (2 of 2) In progress 09:30 - 13:00 Bioinformatics Training Facility - Online LIVE Training

 If you do not have a University of Cambridge Raven account please book or register your interest here.